ghector14/bookwebsite/README.md

 # bookwebsite
-Hate reading? go to the website and read summary's of the best books outhere!
+Hate reading? go to the website and read summary's of the best books out there!